“Aaaugh, I’m Injured!”

 1. Increased stimulus applied

-Sudden increases in workload, volume, tension, speed, or exercise complexity
+Excessive increases in volume (sets x reps x weight), tension, speed, or exercise complexity.

-Large load jumps (e.g., +20 lb on your squat each week)
+Large load jumps (e.g., +20 lb on your squat each week).
+We want a gradually progressive overload of 2-5% week-over-week.

-Extra “I felt good so I went really hard” workouts
+A “I felt good so I went really hard” workout

 2. Suppressed recovery